Sara Sorribes Tormo: 2012–15: WTA Tour debut, top 200

-2016–17: Breakthrough in singles, Grand Slam debut, top 100
+2016–17: Breakthrough in singles, major debut & top 100

-Sara didn't start the 2016 season well in qualifyings at the Brisbane International, Hobart International and Australian Open, respectively.
-At Melbourne, she first defeated Cindy Burger, but then lost to Zhu Lin.
-At Morocco Open, she passed qualifying, and in the main-draw defeated Ons Jabeur, but wasn't good enough for Kiki Bertens in the second round.
+Sara did not start the 2016 season well in qualifyings at Brisbane, Hobart and the Australian Open, respectively.
+At Melbourne, she first defeated Cindy Burger but then lost to Zhu Lin.
+At the Morocco Open, she passed qualifying and in the main draw defeated Ons Jabeur, but wasn't good enough for Kiki Bertens in the second.
 Once again, with a wildcard for the Madrid Open, this time for the main draw, Sara lost to Samantha Stosur.
-It also was her first appearance in main-draw of any Premier 5/Premier Mandatory tournament.
-At French Open, she won three matches and then qualified for the first time to a Grand Slam main draw.
-In her debut match she won only two games against Anastasia Pavlyuchenkova.
-The Mallorca Open was hrt first main-draw WTA Tour grass tournament, where she also had her first win, winning against compatriot Paula Badosa.
-In the second round, she lost to Ana Ivanovic.
+It also was her first appearance in a Premier 5/Mandatory tournament main draw.
+At the French Open, she qualified for the first time for the main draw of a Grand Slam championship.
+In her debut match, she won only two games against Anastasia Pavlyuchenkova.
+At the Mallorca Open, she made her WTA Tour main-draw debut on grass, and her first match win, against compatriot Paula Badosa.
+In the second round she lost to Ana Ivanovic.
 At Wimbledon, she was stopped by Irina Khromacheva in the first round of qualifying.
 At the US Open, Sara was close to her main-draw debut, but lost to Kristína Kučová in the third round of qualifying.
-At Korea Open, Sara made her first WTA Tour quarterfinal, where Patricia Maria Țig defeated her.
-Sara finished the year as world No. 107, being only one place behind her then-best ranking of 106, that she reached on 14 November 2016.
+At the Korea Open, she made her first WTA Tour quarterfinal, before Patricia Maria Țig defeated her.
+She finished the year as world No. 107, only one place behind her then-best ranking of 106, that she reached on 14 November 2016.